umdenes100/VisionSystemSimulatorInstallers/README.md

 To download this Installer onto your Mac, begin by double clicking the VisionSystemSim.dmg file.
 This will open a new window, continue by double clicking on the application.

-Note: Often on Mac machines a security warning will appear prompting further attention.
+Note: Sometimes a security warning will appear prompting further attention.
 So resolve this follow the steps below.

 Security Warning Message:
 ![alt text](./img/Security_Warning.png "Security Warning Message")